Contributors

 Development Workflow with Multiple Terminals

-For the best development experience, use two terminals:
+For the best development experience when working on the frontend, use two terminals:

 First Time Setup